 The function do-http-request sends a request and retrieves the whole response.
 This is the most convenient function to use to retrieve a web page.

-If you need more control over the process you can use the functions: make-http-request, read-client-response-headers and client-request-read-sequence.
+If you need more control over the process you can use the functions: make-http-client-request, read-client-response-headers and client-request-read-sequence.

 content content-type query format cookies